Fort Lauderdale Asset Division

 High-profile cases involve individuals with a high net worth of assets, which commonly means that they have many accounts, properties, and other financial resources in multiple places at once.
 These situations entail a higher degree of difficulty for asset division, as high-profile individuals are generally interested in maintaining these assets.

 Some issues that typically arise in high-value asset division include:

 2. Hidden accounts

-3. A spouse has limited knowledge on the marriage’s financial matters
+3. A spouse being uninformed on the complete financial situation of a marriage

 4. Multiple properties